Policy document

 Remedies for justified complaints

-The Council aims, as far as possible, to put the complainant in the position they would have been in before the maladministration occurred.
+The council aims, as far as possible, to put the complainant in the position they would have been in before the maladministration occurred.
+Any remedy offered will reflect the impact on the individual as a result of any fault identified.
 Financial compensation will only be paid as a last resort.

-Service Managers have authority to agree compensation for Low impact complaints
+Service managers have authority to agree a remedy for low-impact complaints.

-Overall authority is delegated to the Head of Policy, Communications and Governance (in conjunction with the Monitoring Officer) who will evaluate Medium and Major impact complaints and determine whether an injustice has been caused as a result of maladministration.
+Overall authority is delegated to the Head of Insight, Communities and Governance (in conjunction with the Monitoring Officer) who will evaluate medium and major impact complaints and determine whether an injustice has been caused as a result of maladministration.

 We will not consider financial compensation in the following circumstances:

-- Where there is a specific statutory process of remedy open to the complainant, such as parking appeals process
+• where there is a specific statutory process of remedy open to the complainant, such as the parking appeals process

-- We would generally not pay compensation where the amount of the award calculated was less than £50 (instead we would consider some other form of benefits in kind such as vouchers that can be spent on the High Street)
+• where the amount of the award calculated would be less than £50 (instead, we would consider another form of benefit in kind, such as vouchers)

 Exceptions to these circumstances:

-A complaints remedy or financial compensation payment will be ex-gratia and would not represent an admission of liability.
+A complaint remedy or financial compensation payment would be ex gratia and would not represent an admission of liability.
 It is also important to note that compensation will not be paid where disadvantage has been caused entirely by a third party or by the actions of the complainant.

 Monitoring and reporting

-Complaints will be monitored and reported on annual basis.
-The reports will be available on the Council’s website.
+Complaints will be monitored and reported on a bi-annual basis.
+The reports are available on the council’s website.